Relevant to

 ✅ App ✅ Website ❎ Capitec Widget

-A unit trust is a collective investment scheme (CIS) which enables you to pool your money with other investors into a single portfolio.
+A unit trust is a collective investment scheme (CIS) that enables you to pool your money with other investors into a single portfolio.
 The portfolio is divided into equal portions called “units” and each unit is valued daily.
 The “unit price” is based on the value of the market value of the instruments in which the pool of money is invested.

 The portfolio is actively managed by the appointed asset or investment manager in accordance with its theme.
 These could include value, where the manager invests your funds in companies that appear cheap relative compared to the market, or geographical, such as emerging markets.